briandconnelly/ami/README.md

 coverage](https://codecov.io/gh/briandconnelly/ami/branch/main/graph/badge.svg)](https://app.codecov.io/gh/briandconnelly/ami?branch=main)
 <!-- badges: end -->

-ami is a collection of lightweight functions that can be used to determine the computing environment in which your code is running.
-This includes Continuous Integration (CI) environments, containers, different operating systems, and more.
+ami provides a unified collection of lightweight checks that can be used to better understand the environments in which your code is running.
+This includes different operating systems, Continuous Integration (CI) environments, containers, and more.
 Similar or identical functions already exist.
 However, most of these functions exist within highly specialized packages, so using several of them can quickly create a lot of dependencies for your own projects.
-The goal of ami is to provide a unified collection of checks that can be used to better understand the environments in which your code is running.

 ## Installation